-In conjunction with Looking for Home: A Yearlong Focus on the Work of Mary Ellen Mark, The Museum of Street Culture is planning a broad range of programs, including the screening of Mary Ellen Mark and Martin Bells’ documentary films Streetwise and Tiny: The Life of Erin Blackwell; and a public dialogue series, pairing artists and arts professionals with social and human service providers.
+In conjunction with Looking for Home: A Yearlong Focus on the Work of Mary Ellen Mark, The Museum of Street Culture is planning a broad range of programs, including the screening of Mary Ellen Mark and Martin Bells’ documentary film Streetwise and a public dialogue series, pairing artists and arts professionals with social and human service providers.

 Looking for Home is curated by Alan Govenar (Founding Director, The Museum of Street Culture) and Martin Bell, Meredith Lue, and Julia Bezgin (Mary Ellen Mark Foundation).

 Exhibition Design: Studio Adrien Gardère Architects: Oglesby Greene